-- To develop in pupils the skills that enable them to prepare, organise and lead worship rather than always participating or contributing in a token way. - To be responsive and meaningful with emphasis on active participation. - To engage children by using a range of different liturgical styles and approaches - With flexibility to respond to changing situations within the school and the wider community. - To have scripture at its heart.
-The format for liturgical prayer within our school will be: - Gather how we come together, the setting, the environment (quiet reflective music, lighted candles, icons etc). - Listen every liturgy will centre on at least one text from the Bible.
-The Word of God will be proclaimed from a Bible or lection. - Respond the response to the Word may lead into a time of ritual action or communal prayer.
+• To develop in pupils the skills that enable them to prepare, organise and lead worship rather than always participating or contributing in a token way.

+- To be responsive and meaningful with emphasis on active participation. - To engage children by using a range of different liturgical styles and approaches - With flexibility to respond to changing situations within the school and the wider community. - To have scripture at its heart.
+The format for liturgical prayer within our school will be: - Gather how we come together, the setting, the environment (quiet reflective music, lighted candles, icons etc).

+• Listen - every liturgy will centre on at least one text from the Bible.
+The Word of God will be proclaimed from a Bible or lection.

+• Respond - the response to the Word may lead into a time of ritual action or communal prayer.
 The ritual action may vary (dance, music, drama, art poetry, etc).
-We place our needs before God (prayers of intercession). - Going Forth/Mission Giving the children something to hold on to from the experience of the liturgy that they can take into their daily lives, this often in the form of a challenge to complete such as remembering to be thankful or to look for God in others etc. The parish community and parents, families and friends are invited to participate in some celebrations, and each week one class attends the regular parish mass.
+We place our needs before God (prayers of intercession).

+• Going Forth/Mission - Giving the children something to hold on to from the experience of the liturgy that they can take into their daily lives, this often in the form of a challenge to complete such as remembering to be thankful or to look for God in others etc.

+The parish community and parents, families and friends are invited to participate in some celebrations.

 The regular programme of prayer and liturgy is outlined below: